xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

 This leads to the change in restrictions for moving a component at the end of a partially routed wire illustrated bellow:

-* Old Issie implementation, the boundaries that the Symbol cannot cross to preserve partial routing are drawn in red:
+* Old Issie implementation, the boundaries that the OUT Symbol cannot cross to preserve partial routing are drawn in red:

 <img src="./img/old_partial_routing_restrictions.png" alt="Old partial routing restrictions" width="400"/>

-* New simplified implementation, the boundaries that the Symbol cannot cross to preserve partial routing are drawn in red:
+* New simplified implementation, the boundaries that the OUT Symbol cannot cross to preserve partial routing are drawn in red:

 <img src="./img/new_partial_routing_restrictions.png" alt="New partial routing restrictions" width="400"/>